 Plant your new tree in a sunny spot, in almost any kind of soil.
 This tree is hardy from zone 4 to zone 8, so it can be grown in all but the very coldest and hottest parts of the country.
 Just make sure you are not planting in a spot with poor drainage, as apple trees do not like to be standing in water.
 Avoid a low-lying hollow too, especially if you live in colder areas, since late frost can collect there and damage the blossoms.

-For the maximum harvest you need to have an apple tree of a different variety within 50 feet of your tree, either a fruiting apple or a crabapple.
-If you don’t, then no worries, simple add either a Blushing Delight Urban Apple Tree or a Tangy Green Urban Apple Tree to your order and plant them near each other – they take up so little room there will be no space issues, no matter how small your garden.
+For the maximum harvest you need to have an apple tree of a different variety within 50 feet of your tree, either a Fruiting Apple Tree or a Crab Apple.
+If you don’t, then no worries, simply add either a Blushing Delight Urban Apple Tree or a Tangy Green Urban Apple Tree to your order and plant them near each other – they take up so little room there will be no space issues, no matter how small your garden.
 These other varieties can be eaten fresh and they are also ideal for all your baking, so with two different trees you can have perfect eating apples and perfect cooking apples straight from your garden.

 For a great garden feature, plant a mini-orchard, using two or three kinds of Urban Apples, planted 3 feet apart, along a fence, a wall, or as a row along a path or driveway.
 This makes a great natural hedge that is not only beautiful but useful too – the ideal garden feature.